AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## Entire Agreement
 This Agreement constitutes the entire agreement between User and Licensor with respect to the subject matter hereof and supersedes all prior or contemporaneous communications and proposals, whether oral or written, between User and Licensor.

 By using the Library, User agrees to be bound by the terms of this Agreement.
-If User does not agree to the terms of this Agreement, User shall not use the Library
+If User does not agree to the terms of this Agreement, User shall not use the Library.